thomas694/WpfImageViewer/README.md

 * BackgroundColor
     * set background color using a color name
     * default: Black
+* CloseOnLostFocus
+    * closes the application if no longer in focus
+    * default: True
 * ImageDurationSeconds
     * number of seconds to show the image in slideshow mode
     * default: 2 seconds